Shantang3/ACE-CPT-Notes/Personal Notes/Chr5-6.md

 Outside the scope of a PT's practice includes practicing medical nutrition therapy (MNT), diagnosing nutrition-related conditions, prescribing a diet, and creating meal plans.

-Within: share general nonmedical nutrition info, recommend healthy eating patterns (Dietary Guidelines), recommend healthy food, ask questions, and encourage food journaling.
+Within: share general nonmedical nutrition info, recommend healthy eating patterns (Dietary Guidelines for Americans, updated every 5 years), recommend healthy food, ask questions, and encourage food journaling.
 Nutrient topics include principles of healthy nutrition and food preparation; food to be included in the balanced daily diet, essential daily nutrition, action of nutrients to the body, effect of deficiencies or excesses of nutrients, How nutrient requirements vary through the life cycle, principles of pre and post-workout nutrition and hydration, info about nutrients contained in foods or supplements.

 Ultimately, a PT's scope is determined by state policies and regulations, education and experience, and competencies and skills.

 ![IMG_1021](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/704d4390-35e1-4cd3-b462-881232e69666)

+The level of intake of a nutrient that is adequate to meet the known needs of practically all healthy persons is referred to as the Recommended Dietary Allowance (RDA).

 ## Dietary Guidelines

-1. follow a healthy dietary pattern at every life stage: veggies of all types, fruits, grains (> half is whole), dairy, protein food, and oils.
+1. follow a healthy dietary pattern at every life stage: veggies of all types (dark green veggies are highest in Vitamin K), fruits, grains (> half is whole, as whole grains contain 16 grams of whole grain per ounce-equivalent), dairy, protein food, and oils.

 2. Customize and enjoy food and beverage choices to reflect personal preferences, cultural traditions, and budgetary considerations.